 April 23-24, 2007

 This event highlighted emerging issues regarding assets and expectations on the verge of retirement, including uncertainty regarding life expectancy and morbidity.
 Analysts explored retirement asset positioning and location, phasing of spending patterns, and debt as well as housing consumption in later life.
 Financial advisers and academics debated ways to effectively manage assets in retirement, including the role of advice engines and tax challenges.
 Lawyers and policy experts evaluated regulation for the retirement payout marketplace, along with long-term care insurance.
-The conference was co-hosted by John Ameriks and Olivia Mitchell at The Wharton School.

 - 2006 Symposium: Transitioning to Retirement: How Will Boomers Fare?